eosti/remote-stm32/server.md

 When an STLink debugger is plugged in or removed (identified by the vendor/device ID), udev will execute a script that will either start or stop the `st-util` server.

+If the device also includes a serial modem, it will be symlinked to `/dev/ttySTLink` and `ser2net` will attach to it.
+[ser2net](https://github.com/cminyard/ser2net) will expose that serial modem to port 8686, which can be accessed through `telnet`.

-The GDB server is then available in the local network for clients to connect to.
+The GDB server is then available in the local network for clients to connect to on port 4242.
+If there is a serial modem detected, it will be made available for `telnet` connections on port 8686.

 ## Troubleshooting ##